ASK ABDI: IS MY MEDITATION PRACTICE MAKING ME SICK?

-Pneumonia is not my first strong reaction to vipassana; I had an emotional breakdown after my first attempt at this practice, causing me to stop.
-I felt like a washing machine: all of my emotions were coming to the surface, getting even stronger until they finally washed away.
-Now my pain is physical- I feel like my body is burning, restructuring from within.
-The vipassana instructor mentioned that very old samsaras could come to the surface to be healed- Is this what I am experiencing?
+Pneumonia is not my first strong reaction to Vipassana; I had an emotional breakdown after my first attempt at this practice, causing me to stop.
+I felt like a washing machine: all of my emotions were coming to the surface, getting even stronger, until they finally washed away.
+Now my pain is physical, I feel like my body is burning, restructuring from within.
+The Vipassana instructor mentioned that very old samsaras could come to the surface to be healed - is this what I am experiencing?
 If so, is my pneumonia the manifestation of my unconscious opposition to the process?

 I feel scared to continue my daily meditation practice although deep down I feel that I should go further.
-I consulted an acupuncturist with solid credentials about this issue.
-He recommended that I cut my meditation practice (or keep it “superficial”) and stated that I am in adrenal burn out.
+I consulted an acupuncturist with solid credentials about this issue, he recommended that I cut my meditation practice (or keep it “superficial”) and stated that I am in adrenal burn out.
 He instead advised me to see a therapist, believing that I have depression.
 I believe that he does not understand meditation.
 Can you help me with this issue: is my meditation practice making me sick or is it helping me to clear out old wounds and live a more integrated life?

 You state that the practice is making you see relationships more clearly and process them without getting caught up in the drama.
-Yet you add that you are feeling more drained after the interactions.
+Yet, you add that you are feeling more drained after the interactions.
 These two comments do not make sense.
 When one is truly clear, there is no feeling of being drained.
 One either stays away from unhealthy relationships or does not get caught up in people’s drama.
 That approach does not lead to being drained.
 So sit with this piece too and feel what is amiss here.

 Your acupuncturist might not understand meditation and good for you for having the clarity to know that.
 He does, however, know bodies and he is observing something in you that you yourself are not seeing.
 Adrenal exhaustion and depression point to the addictive quality that I was talking about earlier.
 Whether these are due to overdoing of your practice or a function of all that is coming up due to your practice, you need to step back and take an inventory.
 Life and spiritual practice, when not approached wisely, can lead to damage that can take a long time to remedy.
 Proceed consciously.

 Your shadow is fully out and about, you need not look nor push any further.
 The nature of the shadow is that we are blind to its presence so we have to learn to observe it by its effects.
-You are exhausted, you are ill and you are worried about your future.
+You are exhausted, you are ill, and you are worried about your future.
 What other signs are you waiting for specifically?
 Your teacher was correct in pointing out that old samsaras can come up to be healed with meditation practice.
 As do old wounds.
 But meditation by itself does not heal the wounds; it merely reveals them.
 It is up to us how we respond.
-It is tricky business to navigate the waters between spirituality and psychology by our self.
+It is tricky business to navigate the waters between spirituality and psychology by ourselves.
 Some expert guidance in this area could be helpful.

 As Westerners, and even more so Americans, we are deeply psychological beings.
 This cultural aspect needs to be respected and attended to.
 This is especially true when we are engaged in practices that originated in a different continent and from a different time.
 This is where healing modalities like psychotherapy come into play.
 It will be worth your while to find a psychotherapist that you feel comfortable with and roll out your dirty laundry.
 Use this trained person to get a clear picture of what is going on.
-You have done much hard work to bring up this muck, do not lose the opportunity to clean it up.
-Get out of your head and will power.
+You have done much hard work to bring up this muck; do not lose the opportunity to clean it up.
+Get out of your head and willpower.
 Drop into your body.
-Root your psyche into your physical structure and feel into your self.
-Learn to be kind to your self.
-True love of self (not the narcissistic, self-indulgence often confused with it in our culture) is a deep salve.
+Root your psyche into your physical structure and feel into yourself.
+Learn to be kind to yourself.
+True love of self (not the narcissistic self-indulgence often confused with it in our culture) is a deep salve.
 Learn to harvest some and apply freely to your heart.